Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Results/Readme.md

 ### SelectivityAndSpecificity

 These parameters directly assess a catalyst's precision in converting specific substrates to desired products.
+For a comprehensive report around the technical key data of the selectivity and specificity, see literature for further information, e.g. [Faber<sup>1</sup>](https://doi.org/10.1007/978-3-642-17393-6_2).

 - __enantiomeric_excess__
   - Type: posfloat